 Where to Stay in Sonoma County

-- Hotel Healdsburg (9.1) Best to stay in Healdsburg Plaza
+- Hotel Healdsburg (9.1) Best luxury hotel in Healdsburg Plaza

-- Montage Healdsburg (10) – Best for Resort Lovers.
-Set amongst the vineyards with a spa and wellness center.
+- Montage Healdsburg (9.2) – Best Healdsburg luxury resort set amongst the vineyards with a spa.